Souleye (hip-hop artist): Early years

 He met his wife Alanis Morissette at a meditation gathering in a Los Angeles residence in 2009, and they were married in 2010.
 Souleye opened Morissette's 2012 "Guardian Angel" tour and has since collaborated with her frequently.
 He released the album Iron Horse Running in 2013 and Identified Time in 2014.

 Shapeshifting and WILDMAN (2015–2017)

 In 2015, Souleye released his album Shapeshifting.
 The full-length album featured focus tracks, "The Victim" and "Labeled".
 The music video for "The Victim" premiered on Yahoo Music and "Labeled" made it to the Top 20 Official European Independent Music Charts.
-The album featured artwork by acclaimed visual artist Rob Prior.
+The album featured artwork by visual artist Rob Prior.

 On November 11, 2016, Souleye released the debut single, "Follow Your Heart", to his forthcoming album WILDMAN.
 Following up to his first single, Souleye released "Snow Angel" featuring Alanis Morissette in January 2017.
 The music video premiered on Fuse TV and has been reviewed and featured by The Huffington Post.
 The album was produced by Crush Effect and was released in September 2017.
 It featured a number of other hit singles, including the title track featuring Lynx.